 What else do I need to know?

-COVID-19 vaccines and travel insurance are required.
-We are committed to creating a safe space for all participants and as such have a zero-tolerance policy for harassment, intimidation, and/or verbal/physical abuse.
+As is a commitment to creating a safe space for all participants.
+We have have a zero-tolerance policy for harassment, intimidation, and/or verbal/physical abuse.

 Why Coalition Snow?